Github link

 The flyby sequence is the sequence of bodies encountered during the mission's flight time.
 It starts with the departure body and ends with the destination body.
 All intermediate bodies of the sequence are used for gravity assist.

-Sequences are represented using the first two characters of each body's name.
+Sequences are represented using the first characters (at least two) of each body's name.
 For example, a mission going from Kerbin to Jool, with a first flyby of Eve followed by a flyby of Duna would be written: Ke-Ev-Du-Jo.

 Interplanetary legs